Venta-HQ/backend/apps/gateway/README.md

 The Gateway service is a NestJS application that:
 - Provides HTTP API endpoints for all major functionality
-- Routes requests to appropriate microservices via gRPC
+- Routes requests to appropriate microservices via gRPC with circuit breaker protection
 - Handles authentication and authorization
 - Processes webhooks from external services (Clerk, RevenueCat)
 - Manages file uploads
+- Provides service discovery and health monitoring
-- Provides a unified API surface for frontend applications
+- Offers a unified API surface for frontend applications

 ## Architecture